Trillium: Medicinal uses

 Several species contain sapogenins.
 They have been used traditionally as uterine stimulants, the inspiration for the common name birthwort.
 In a 1918 publication, Joseph E. Meyer called it "beth root", probably a corruption of "birthroot".
 He claimed that an astringent tonic derived from the root was useful in controlling bleeding and diarrhea.

 Culture

 The white trillium (Trillium grandiflorum) serves as the official flower and emblem of the Canadian province of Ontario.
 It is an official symbol of the Government of Ontario.
 The large white trillium is the official wildflower of Ohio.
 In light of their shared connection to the flower, the Major League Soccer teams in Toronto and Columbus compete with each other for the Trillium Cup.

 Citizen scientists regularly report observations of Trillium species from around the world.
 T. grandiflorum, T. erectum, and T. ovatum (in that order) are the most often observed Trillium species.

 Trillium is the literary magazine of Ramapo College of New Jersey, which features poetry, fiction, photography, and other visual arts created by Ramapo students.

-In Mexican LGBT culture, the trillium is included as a symbol on their version of the bisexual pride flag.